QuickBooks Blog

 Claims are made through your tax return.
 For a successful claim, make sure to keep your purchase documentation so that you can prove your purchase.
 It is advised that you consult with a qualified tax practitioner to ensure your tax return is correct.

 You must keep a record of all purchases you’ve made.
-It should include information such as when the purchase was made and the value you paid.
+It should include information such as when the purchase was made and the amount you paid.Β

-As mentioned earlier, it’s essential to check your business’s eligibility and ensure that you apply for the suitable threshold amount.
-This should depend on when you purchased the asset and when it was first used or installed, ready for use.
+As mentioned earlier, it’s essential to check your business’ eligibility and ensure that you apply for the suitable threshold amount.
+This should depend on when you purchased the asset and when it was first used or installed, ready for use.Β

 To ensure that your business can claim the cost of any asset, you must follow the depreciation rules.
-Your asset should be purchased within the period the government has allowed – 6 October 2020 to June 2023.
-You can access more instant asset write-off information on the ATO website.
+You can access more instant asset write-off information on the ATO's website.

 How QuickBooks can help